-The sandy Blue Flag beach at Punta Prima is the perfect spot for a summer beach holiday without the crowds.
-This low-key Menorcan resort is all about the beach, a soft sand bay with shallow turquoise water lapping the shoreline.
-Other than a few low-rise hotels, a handful of little beach restaurants, and the odd bar here and there, you won’t find much else in Punta Prima – and that’s the point!
+The sandy beach at Punta Prima is the perfect spot for a summer beach holiday without the crowds.
+This low-key Menorcan resort is all about its beach, a soft sand bay with shallow turquoise water lapping the shoreline.
+Other than a few low-rise hotels, a handful of little beach restaurants, and the odd bar here and there, you won’t find much else in Punta Prima – and that’s the point.

 If you’re looking to stay active and explore the area, the surrounding landscape is nice and flat and has some great walking trails, such as the coastal path to S’Algar.
-The walk covers 4km (approx. 2.5 miles) and will takes around an hour, though you might want to give yourself longer to enjoy the stunning sea views en route.
+The walk covers 4km (2.5 miles) and takes around an hour, though you might want to give yourself longer to enjoy the stunning sea views en route.

 With two beautiful beaches and a glorious palm-lined marina, Cala'n Bosch is the Menorcan resort that ticks the most beach holiday boxes.
 There’s a lovely little beach right at the heart of the resort, or if you want to give some watersports a go, head to the sandy shores of Son Xoriguer.

 After a day on the beach, the marina is a brilliant spot for a sundowner by the sea.
-You’ll find a massive ranger of restaurants and bars, serving everything from fresh seafood to pizzas and paella.
-The vibe is lively yet relaxed, as locals and tourists sit together, sipping on drinks, as the returning boats moor up for the night.
+You’ll find a massive range of restaurants and bars, serving everything from fresh seafood to pizzas and paella.
+The vibe is lively yet relaxed, as locals and tourists sit together, sipping on drinks and watching the returning boats moor up for the night.